Working with Jupyter and PySpark

 Preparing/testing your code with a subset of data before running it with a huge amount of data

-Connect to the Dataproc cluster and start a Spark Session: Use the Sparkmagic command on the first lines of your notebook for setting a session from your Jupyter Notebook to the remote Spark cluster.
+Connect to the Dataproc cluster and start a Spark session: Use the Sparkmagic command on the first lines of your notebook to set a session from your Jupyter Notebook to the remote Spark cluster.
 See "Create a PySpark Session."

-Read Data from BigQuery to a PySpark DataFrame: Use BigQuery Spark Connector for loading data from BigQuery tables into the Spark cluster (on memory).
+Read data from BigQuery to a PySpark dataframe: Use BigQuery connector for loading data from BigQuery tables into the Spark cluster (on memory).
 This process is distributed through all the cluster nodes.

 Reading data from BigQuery directly as a PySpark dataframe is a more efficient and recommended option for building a dataframe from BigQuery (for datasets smaller than 128 MB):

-Eliminates the need to create a resilient distributed dataset (RDD) and convert it to dataframe
+Eliminates the need to create a resilient distributed dataset (RDD) and convert it to a dataframe

 Uses BigQuery metadata directly